Jammy2211/PyAutoLens/docs/general/configs.rst

 the software ds9:

 [fits]
-    flip_for_ds9 -> bool
+    flip_for_ds9 : bool
-        If `True`, the ndarray of all .fits files containing an image, noise-map, psf, etc, is flipped upside down so its orientation is the same as ds9.
+        If ``True``, the ndarray of all .fits files containing an image, noise-map, psf, etc, is flipped upside down so its orientation is the same as ds9.

 The following settings are specific for High Performance Super computer use with **PyAutoLens**.

 [hpc]
-    hpc_mode -> bool
+    hpc_mode : bool
-        If `True`, HPC mode is activated, which disables GUI visualization, logging to screen and other settings which are not suited to running on a super computer. iterations_per_update -> int
+        If ``True``, HPC mode is activated, which disables GUI visualization, logging to screen and other settings which are not suited to running on a super computer. iterations_per_update : int
         The number of iterations between every update (visualization, results output, etc) in HPC mode, which may be better suited to being less frequent on a super computer.